 The bearded dude (I feel like maybe he needs a nickname by now) has been a big help on it so far — he’s mainly the one with the previous construction skills and does this kind of 3D rendering all the time for his day job as an engineer, so you might be seeing glimpses of his help as well as we go through the build process:

 - Planning (changes to plans, such as how to accommodate the bar area with extending the roof OR making its own overhang, whether the opening should create windows or a completely closed space, etc.)

 - Building and leveling the foundation (I decided against a concrete slab like I did with the trash bins)

 - All the pub-related and entertaining area details

 But anyway, I’m excited.
 Thrilled.
 All of the happy emojis.
 Charlie’s excited too — she keeps sniffing all the stuff we’re digging up and moving around!
 More soon, friends!
 Building anything lately?

 P.S.
-Hurricane/Tropical Storm Irma hit my area and knocked out power, downed a few trees, (one fell on a neighbor’s car down the street!), blocked my neighborhood’s entrance, etc. but the UDH was thankfully fine (I just have a few extra downed limbs to chop up for the new fire pit).
+Hurricane/Tropical Storm Irma hit my area and knocked out power, downed a few trees, blocked my neighborhood’s entrance, etc. but the UDH was thankfully fine.
+I just have a few extra downed limbs to chop up for the new fire pit.
 I hope those of you impacted are, above all, safe — including your pets.
 And I’ll be saying a prayer for those who weren’t as lucky.
 Thanks for those of you who have sent comments my way via social media. 💜